Shirley Chau, BSW, MSW, PhD

 Research Summary

-Dr. Chau also conducts research with individuals and communities in transition that experience social marginalization and social exclusion due to race and ethnicity, racialized identities, and racism, class (e.g., homeless populations), and other factors that influence their access to services in the health and social care systems in “large”, “midsized”, and “small” cities in Canada.
-As well, youths at risk of becoming homeless/houseless, including youths transitioning out of care (child prote
+Dr. Chau also conducts research with individuals and communities in transition that experience social exclusion due to race and ethnicity, racialized identities, and racism, class (e.g., homeless populations), and other factors that influence their access to services in the health and social care systems in “large”, “midsized”, and “small” cities in Canada.

 Courses & Teaching